darklife/darkriscv/README.md

 Developed in a magic night of 19 Aug, 2018 between 2am and 8am, the *darkriscv* is a very experimental implementation of the opensource RISC-V instruction set.
-Nowadays, after weeks of exciting sleepless nights of work (which explains the lots of typos you will found ahead), the *darkriscv* reached a very good quality result, in a way that the "hello world" compiled by the standard riscv-elf-gcc is working fine! :)
+Nowadays, after weeks of exciting sleepless nights of work and the help of lots of colleagues, the *darkriscv* reached a very good quality result, in a way that the "hello world" compiled by the standard riscv-elf-gcc is working fine! :)